TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 ## What should I do if there's a problem

-In the worst case, you may always remove the entire contents of the $indexPath folder, then do `chifra init` or `chifra init --all` to replace the index from scratch.
+In the worst case, you may always remove the entire contents of the `$indexPath` folder, then do `chifra init`, `chifra init --all`, or `chifra scrape` to replace the index from scratch.

 If you have any other problems, please contact us in our discord.